Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Conclusions

 \section{Conclusions}

-In this paper, we designed the sublinear time algorithms for the classical parallel machine makespan minimization scheduling problem.
+In this paper, we designed sublinear time algorithms for the classical parallel machine makespan minimization scheduling problem.
 Using proportional weighted random sampling, our algorithms return an approximate value for the optimal makespan in sublinear time.
 These algorithms will help manufactures and service industry to make fast decision on production planning as well as accepting/rejecting orders.
 Furthermore, our algorithms can generate a sketch schedule which, if needed, can be used to produce a real schedule when the complete job information is obtained.
-It is worth noting that weighted random sampling is well-suited for many scheduling problems with arbitrary job processing times.
-We believe our approach can be extended to other scheduling problems as well.
+It is worth noting that weighted random sampling is well suited to many scheduling problems with arbitrary job processing times, thereby broadening the potential applications of our approach to other scheduling settings as well.